QubesOS/qubes-doc/user/hardware/certified-hardware.md

 hardware](https://forum.qubes-os.org/t/5560) list and the [hardware compatibility list (HCL)](/hcl/).

-## Qubes-certified Laptops
+## Qubes-certified computers

-Qubes-certified laptops are certified for a [major release](/doc/version-scheme/) and regularly tested by the Qubes developers to ensure compatibility with all of Qubes' features within that major release.
+Qubes-certified computers are certified for a [major release](/doc/version-scheme/) and regularly tested by the Qubes developers to ensure compatibility with all of Qubes' features within that major release.
 The developers test all new updates within that major release to ensure that no